Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 One big area that you can use your cellphone for is macro photography.
 This is the style of getting very close to an image and creating a larger than 1:1 ratio of a subject.

 These could be the details of everyday items.
-Single them out and enlarged to create an interesting, abstract image.
+Single them out and enlarge to create an interesting, abstract image.

 For this, you will need to look at a lens or two.
 Other than that, it all comes down to your creativity.